dekoza/mtgpl/THB.rst

 :mtgtip:`The Birth of Meletis<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/d/8/d824f8bd-58f8-4796-80b5-5cd3033d35e8.jpg?1581478957|https://scryfall.com/card/thb/5/the-birth-of-meletis?utm_source=api>`
    (As this Saga enters and after your draw step, add a lore counter.
 Sacrifice after III.)

-   I — Search your library for a basic Plains card, reveal it, put it into your hand, then shuffle your library.
+   I — Search your library for a basic Plains card, reveal it, put it into your hand, then shuffle.

    II — Create a 0/4 colorless Wall artifact creature token with defender.